jeffgbutler/TanzuWorkshops/K8sDevExperience/tkgsClusterPreparation.md

 1. Accept the installation defaults, then wait for the install to finish (takes a few minutes)

-1. Once the installation is finished, you will need to apply a role binding to allow Knative to deploy pods in the `openemr`
+1. Once the installation is finished, you will need to apply a role binding to allow Knative to deploy pods in the `default`
    namespace:

    ```bash